gobbez/ChessBot_Zoe/README.md

 I'm stopping this, but you can find the code in the repo.

+### Ollama Model to Chat, Interact and Teach Users (work in progress!)

+The Bot will be powered by Ollama models (maybe Gemma2b) to chat with the user, analyzing position and giving hints.
+Nope, even if it wants to teach you, it wants to win at all costs too!

+#### Current version

-For now it uses Stockfish 98 million positions and, if the position isn't found (is it possible?), it just does a random move.
+For now it uses Stockfish 98 million positions to recognize and make best move and, if the position isn't found (is it possible?), it just does a random move.
 Working to make it improve!

+##### Thanks
 Feel free to comment, and share your suggestions! :)